adamyi/Geegle3/NewHire/geelang/IDEA.md

-SUB x y         # Subtracts variable y from x, stores value in x MUL x y         # Multiplies variable x and y, stores value in x DIV x y         # Divides variable x by y, stores value in x PRINTX x        # Prints variable x in HEXADECIMAL
+SUB x y         # Subtracts variable y from x, stores value in x MUL x y         # Multiplies variable x and y, stores value in x DIV x y         # Divides variable x by y, stores value in x PRINT x         # Prints variable x as a decimal

 JMPZ x <line>     # Jmp to line if x is 0
 JMPNZ x <line>    # Jmp to line if x is not 0